MetaBorgCube/deep-conflicts-in-the-wild/README.md

     - *testingFile*: this string corresponds to running the experiment on a single file, if the variable `TESTING` is set to true.
 Add the entry `example.cal` if `TESTING` is set to true, otherwise, add a different filename with the `cal` extension.

 - The files to be tested should be added to the test folder.
-In this case, create a directory `Disamb-Experiment/test/Calc/example` and copy the file `Calc/example/example.cal` from the calc project into it.
+In this case, create a directory `Disamb-Experiment/test/Calc/example` and copy the file `Calc/example/example.cal` from the calc project into it.[^2]

+[^2]: If using the command-line, execute: `mkdir -p Disamb-Experiment/test/Calc/example` and `cp -a Calc/example/.
+Disamb-Experiment/test/Calc/example/`

 - It is also necessary to add logging support for the new language.
-The file `Disamb-Experiment/src/main/resources/log4j.properties` contains the information about all the loggers and also a template for creating a logger for a new language.
+All logging information is specified in the file `Disamb-Experiment/src/main/resources/log4j.properties`.
+This file contains the information about all the loggers and also a template for creating a logger for a new language.
 In this case, nothing needs to be done as the properties for the *Calc* language are already set up.

 To run the experiment only for this new language and for the testing file, set the array `runExperiment` accordingly and the variable `TESTING` to true.
 Finally, run `mvn clean verify` on the top-level folder to produce the statistics for the new language.